11 Great Things to Do in Gori, Georgia

-Looking on the map, I was a little concerned how close Gori sits to the border of the Russian occupied territory of South Ossetia.
+Looking on the map, I was a little concerned how close Gori Georgia sits to the border of the Russian occupied territory of South Ossetia.
 With the claim to fame of being the birthplace of Stalin, as well as housing a museum dedicated to him, it all just felt wrong.
 But, there had to be more to this city than its relation to Stalin and proximity to Russian occupiers.
 So we booked our accommodation and off we went in search of all the things to do in Gori.

 And it was a really good move.